BensThoughts/next-mdx-filesystem/README.md

 #### MdxFileData

-If the route points to an mdx article `isDirectory` will be `false` and the `mdxFile` property will contain...
+If the route points to an mdx file `isDirectory` will be `false` and the `mdxFile` property will contain...

 ```ts
 interface MdxFileData<T> {